 (Image courtesy of Dassel and pixabay)

 Nikolaos of Myra, (15 March 270 – 6 December 343) was a Christian saint and Greek Bishop of Myra.
 Because of the many miracles attributed to his intercession, he is also known as Nikolaos the Wonderworker.
 Saint Nicholas is the patron saint of sailors, merchants, archers, repentant thieves, children, brewers, pawnbrokers, and students in various cities and countries around Europe.
-His legendary habit of secret gift-giving gave rise to the traditional model of Santa Claus (“Saint Nick”) through the Dutch Sinterklaas.
+His legendary habit of secret gift-giving led to the traditional model of Santa Claus (“Saint Nick”) through the Dutch Sinterklaas.

 Bodhi Day also known as Rohatsu